 Raw pumpkin seeds and raw hemp seeds by Bob’s Red Mill!

 I love Bob’s Red Mill’s products, and their pumpkin seeds are amazing!
 They’re raw, unsalted, and grown right here in the USA!
 Plus, Bob’s Red Mill Hemp Seeds are some of the finest hemp seeds I’ve ever tasted.
 They’re always so fresh and are just filled with a lovely, earthy and nutty smell.

-Plus, pumpkin seeds and hemp seeds are a great source of omega-3 fatty acids, and they’re also packed with iron, fiber, and heart-healthy potassium.
+Did you know?
+Pumpkin seeds and hemp seeds are a great source of omega-3 fatty acids, and they’re also packed with iron, fiber, and heart-healthy potassium.
 Both of them are also incredible sources of plant-based protein, and hemp seeds are even a COMPLETE protein.
 Just 3 tbsp. of hemp seeds has 10 grams of protein–that’s the same as two eggs without all the cholesterol and unhealthy animal saturated fats.

 Hemp seeds and pumpkin seeds are also fun green garnishes, which is how I’ve used them here in this smoothie.
 You could also blend them, I just like the little bit of color they add on top and the nice chew. 🙂

-Bob’s Red Mill also makes great other seeds I love to use in my smoothies and other healthy dishes such as oatmeal, soup, granola bars, raw energy bites and bars, and plant-based baked goods.
-Check out my Homemade Superfood Raw Muesli using some of my other favorite seeds from Bob’s Red Mill, for example!
+Bob’s Red Mill also makes great other seeds that I love to use in my smoothies and other healthy dishes such as oatmeal, soup, granola bars, raw energy bites and bars, and plant-based baked goods.
+Check out my Homemade Superfood Raw Muesli using some of my other favorite seeds from Bob’s Red Mill.

 All in all, I think you will LOVE this green smoothie because it doesn’t taste like salad in a glass.
 It’s rich in nutrition, packed with flavor, and I promise, it’s so creamy and tasty you’ll never know you’re drinking something that is good for you!